How Amazon Is Slowly Destroying My Reading Strategies

 It needed only one final ingredient to seal the deal…

-Because, you see, if a reader paid top dollar for a poorly created book, she’d scream in protest… but for a few measly bucks, who cares, right?
+Because, you see, if a reader paid top dollar for a poorly created book, she’d scream in protest and think about modifying her reading strategies… but for a few measly bucks, who cares, right?

 So book prices went from $19.95 for a paperback and $39.95 for hard covers all the way down to $2.99 for Kindle ebooks.